Victoria Falls: Wildlife

-The national parks contain abundant wildlife including sizeable populations of elephant, Cape buffalo, giraffe, Grant's zebra, and a variety of antelope.
+The national parks contain abundant wildlife including sizeable populations of African bush elephant, Cape buffalo, giraffe, Grant's zebra, and a variety of antelope.
 Lions, African leopards and South African cheetahs are only occasionally seen.
 Vervet monkeys and baboons are common.
-The river above the falls contains large populations of hippopotamus and crocodile.
-African bush elephants cross the river in the dry season at particular crossing points.
+Southern white rhinoceroses inhabit Mosi-oa-Tunya National Park.
+Black rhinoceroses roam Victoria Falls Private Game Reserve.
+The river above the falls contains large populations of hippopotamus and Nile crocodile.
+Elephant herds cross the river in the dry season at particular crossing points.

 Klipspringers, honey badgers, lizards and clawless otters can be glimpsed in the gorges, but they are mainly known for 35 species of raptors.
 The Taita falcon, Verreaux's eagle, peregrine falcon and augur buzzard breed there.
 Above the falls, herons, African fish eagles and numerous kinds of waterfowl are common.

 Fish

 The river is home to 39 species of fish below the falls and 84 species above it.
 This illustrates the effectiveness of the falls as a dividing barrier between the upper and lower Zambezi.